- What are the advantages of car leasing?

 This is appealing to those who like to have the latest car with the latest technology and the latest safety equipment, but don’t want to have to go through the re-selling and the buying process all over again.

-You have all your servicing and maintenance costs built into one monthly payment
+All your servicing and maintenance costs are in one monthly payment

 When you lease a car, you can have the option of a maintenance agreement.
 This covers all the servicing costs for the duration of your lease.

 When you have a lease car, you have to get it serviced.
-This is in line with your terms and conditions and has to be at a franchised dealership.
-As you are aware, servicing costs money, and you might not necessarily want to part with that much money in one hit.
+This is in line with the terms and conditions you agree to in your contract and it is recommended that it’s at a franchised dealership.
+As you are aware, getting a regular service can cost, and you might not necessarily want to part with that much money in one hit.

 Which is where the maintenance agreement comes in.
 A maintenance agreement is an additional cost on top of your monthly leasing cost.
 This covers you for all your servicing for the duration of your contract.
 It essentially spreads it out over the duration of your contract rather than paying for the cost of servicing upfront.